According to a new National College Access Network (NCAN) study, 17 states and Puerto Rico don’t have any affordable public colleges.

 In theory, this sounds like a smart plan, but the unfortunate reality is our hypothetical student may find fewer options than anticipated.
 According to a new study from the National College Access Network (NCAN), 17 states and Puerto Rico do not have an affordable public four-year college option for full-time students living on campus, and that even factors in financial aid (grants, tuition discounts, scholarships, and student loans) and full-time work over the summer.
 NCAN defines affordability as a four-year college where a Pell Grant recipient can cover the costs of college and still have at least $300 available to cover unexpected expenses.

-This sounds discouraging at first, but don’t give up!
-Your goals are still the same--get a four-year degree from a college that’s affordable, keep student loan debt to a minimum, and get hired after graduation.
+We know this sounds discouraging at first, but don’t give up!
+Your goals are still the same—get a four-year degree from a college that’s affordable, keep student loan debt to a minimum, and get hired after graduation.
 So, how do you tailor your college plan to reflect this unaffordable reality?
 Let’s get to it!

-The first step to determining which colleges are affordable?
+The first step to determining which schools are affordable colleges?
 Know your own finances.
 If you haven’t already, sit down with your family to go over the numbers and finalize your college budget.
-Look not just at the initial price of college, but also at the anticipated increases in costs for all four years and what you can afford each month in student loan payments after graduation.
-If college affordability is important to you, your budget should become the baseline for all subsequent college discussions--full stop.
+Look not just at the initial cost of college, but also at the anticipated increases in costs for all four years and what you can afford each month in student loan payments after graduation.
+If college affordability is important to you, your budget should become the baseline for all subsequent college discussions—full stop.

 If you’re ready to give Edmit a test drive, sign up now!

 Beyond affordability, look at the data regarding outcomes—career services and job preparation, internship opportunities, graduation rates, hiring rates and starting salaries after graduation.
 While this may take a little more legwork on your part, it can make some universities stand out as potentially better ROI schools compared to others on your list.
 (Edmit’s Hidden Gems colleges showcases universities and colleges that are both affordable and have great outcomes.)